 The 23andMe Neanderthal Ancestry report is available in both the Ancestry + Traits Service and the Health + Ancestry Service.
 This report tells you if parts of your DNA can be traced back to Neanderthals.
 Neanderthals were ancient humans who interbred with modern humans before becoming extinct 40,000 years ago.

 - What is the difference between the Ancestry + Traits Service and the Health + Ancestry Service?

 - How can I add health reports to the Ancestry + Traits Service?

 - Will I receive a printed copy of my results?

 - What reference populations are included in 23andMe?

 - Can 23andMe distinguish half vs. full sibling relationships?

-Important: The 23andMe Ancestry Service was introduced on 23 October 2017.
-This option is only available for customers who purchased the 23andMe Ancestry Service and shipped the order to a country eligible to receive health-related reports.
+Important: This option is only available for customers who purchased the 23andMe Ancestry Service ( now called the 23andMe Ancestry + Traits Service) and shipped the order to a country eligible to receive health-related reports.